lauraawiseman/To-DoListManager/README.md

 # 📋 To-Do List Manager

-A simple command-line To-Do List Manager built in Java for Semester 4 – Summer 2025.
+A simple command-line To-Do List Manager built in Java for a Sprint project in **Datastructures & Algorithms**.
 Each user has their own personal to-do list stored as a singly linked list of tasks.
 Users are stored in an array.

 ## 🛠️ Technologies Used